How to Spend Just One Day in Lucknow

 Rather than proceeding down the steps, you go around into the corridors of the stepwell.
-Even though this is not the labyrinth, it already felt quite maze-like.
+Even though this is not the labyrinth (I’ll get to that later), it already felt quite maze-like.

 I have forgotten most of what he told me about the bowli, except two things.
-There was a tunnel within the warren of bowli corridors that connects all the way to Faizabad, which is something like 100km away.
+One, there was a tunnel within the warren of bowli corridors that connects all the way to Faizabad, which is something like 100km away.
 (What?
 Secret tunnel connecting cities?
 Can we say awesome?)

 And second, there were pools within the complex which were not clean, despite the stepwell having freshwater sourced from the Gomti River.
 They were dark, even oily in appearance.

 Defending the stepwell